Searching for GEMS: The Occurrence of Giant Planets orbiting M-dwarfs within 100 pc: Calculation of Occurrence Rates

-We estimated the occurrence rate for transiting GEMS within our sample for each of the three spectral subtype samples separately, using the Inverse Detection Efficiency Method (IDEM) described by \cite{howard_planet_2012}, and subsequently \cite{2015ApJ...810...95C} and others.
+For comparison, we also estimated the occurrence rate within each spectral subsample using the Inverse Detection Efficiency Method (IDEM) described by \cite{howard_planet_2012}, and subsequently \cite{2015ApJ...810...95C} as well as others.
 Given the sparsity of planets, we did not estimate occurrences in each radius-period cell separately.
 Here, for the $n_{pl,j}$ planets in spectral subtype~\textit{j}, each planet $i$ contributes to the occurrence $f_{occ,j}$ as follows:

 where $S_j(P, R_p)$ is the detection sensitivity in a period-radius bin as shown in \autoref{fig:sens_eml}, and $N_{\star,j}$ are the number of stars, in a given spectral subtype $j$. $\mathcal{P}_{tr, i}$ refers to the transit probability for planet $i$ from \autoref{eq:transitprobability}.